Don’t have time to read our full TouchBistro vs talech POS review? Here are the highlights:

 When it comes to add-on solutions, talech has a decent list of options.
 On the one hand, talech does have in-house solutions for loyalty, online ordering, and gifts cards – all of which are important for quick service and full service restaurants alike.

-However, talech does not offer in-house add-ons for other important functions such as reservations and kitchen display systems.
+However, talech does not offer in-house add-ons for other important functions such as reservations, back office management, and a kitchen display system.
 Instead, talech leans on third-party integrations for these types of services.

 While third-party integrations may do the trick for some restaurants, in-house add-ons are increasingly preferred by restaurateurs.
 That’s because proprietary, in-house solutions are created to sync directly with your POS system, so the user experience is more seamless and there is less risk of errors or data loss.
 Additionally, it’s much easier to get a hold of support for in-house solutions because there is just one number to call: your POS provider.
 With third-party integrations, getting a hold of support and fixing pressing issues can be a more complicated (and time-consuming) process.